nexusformat/definitions/manual/source/defs_intro.rst

 other NeXus base class *Groups cited*, an annotated *Structure*, and a link to the *NXDL Source* (XML) file.

+.. index:: release; versioning
+.. index:: release; tags
+.. index:: tags

-Each of the NXDL files has its own version number, for which there is an associated tag in the version repository.
+Each of the NXDL files has its own tag in the version repository.
 Such as `NXcrystal-1.0` is tagged in GiHub and accessible via URL: https://github.com/nexusformat/definitions/releases/tag/NXcrystal-1.0